samdalvai/snowload-calculator/README.md

 With this endpoint, the name must match the city name, partial matches will not be returned.
 A request example might be: `/cities/name/Bolzano`

+`/cities/namecontains/`: same as above, but returns also partial results.
+A request example might be: `/cities/namecontains/Bolzano`

 `/cities/province/`: retrieves the cities by province.
-A request example might be: `/cities/name/BZ`
+A request example might be: `/cities/province/BZ`

 ## `POST` endpoints: